Bhargav Bhatt (mathematician)

-Bhargav Bhatt (born 1983) is a mathematician who is the Fernholz Joint Professor at the Institute for Advanced Study and Princeton University and works in arithmetic geometry and commutative algebra.
+Bhargav Bhatt (born 1983) is an Indian-American mathematician who is the Fernholz Joint Professor at the Institute for Advanced Study and Princeton University and works in arithmetic geometry and commutative algebra.

 Early life and education

-Bhatt graduated with an B.S. in Applied Mathematics, summa cum laude from Columbia University under the supervision of Shou-Wu Zhang.
+Bhatt graduated with a B.S. in Applied Mathematics, summa cum laude from Columbia University under the supervision of Shou-Wu Zhang.
 He received his Ph.D. from Princeton University in 2010 under the supervision of Aise Johan de Jong.

 Career

 Bhatt was a Postdoctoral Assistant Professor in mathematics at the University of Michigan from 2010 to 2014 (on leave from 2012 to 2014).
 Bhatt was a member of the Institute for Advanced Study from 2012 to 2014.
-He then returned to the University of Michigan, serving as an Associate Professor from 2014 to 2015, a Gehring Associate Professor from 2015 to 2018, a Professor from 2018 to 2020, and a Frederick W and Lois B Gehring Professor since 2020.
+He then returned to the University of Michigan, serving as an associate professor from 2014 to 2015, a Gehring Associate Professor from 2015 to 2018, a Professor from 2018 to 2020, and a Frederick W and Lois B Gehring Professor since 2020.
 In July 2022, he was appointed as the Fernholz Joint Professor in the School of Mathematics at the Institute for Advanced Study, with a joint appointment at Princeton University.

+Bhatt is currently (July 2025) on the editorial board of the journal Annals of Mathematics.